 fingertips, from the indicator and windscreen wiper stalks to the

 heater controls, even to the stereo.
 Yes, the stereo and

-heater controls, which even today manufacturers seem to insist on burying
+heater controls, which even today manufactures seem to insist on burying

 down by the gear lever on a number of cars.
 Virtually